-This specification encourages students to develop transferable skills that will benefit them in vocational ng and employment.
-It also enables them to progress to studvina related courses at higher le It builds on the learning experiences from Key Stage 3 as required for the statutory Northern Ireland Curriculum.
-It also offers opportunities for students to contribute to the aim and objectives of the Curriculum at Key Stage 4, and to continue to develop the Cross-Curricular Skills and the Thinking Skills and es.
-The extent of the development of these skills and capabilities will be dependent or the teaching and learning methodology used
+This specification encourages students to develop transferable skills that will benefit them in vocational Training and employment.
+It also enables them to progress to studying related courses at higher level It builds on the learning experiences from Key Stage 3 as required for the statutory Northern Ireland Curriculum.
+It also offers opportunities for students to contribute to the aim and objectives of the Curriculum at Key Stage 4, and to continue to develop the Cross-Curricular Skills and the Thinking Skills and Personal Capabilities.
+The extent of the development of these skills and capabilities will be dependent on the teaching and learning methodology used